1889 (20th April)

 Hitler’s mother, Klara, died from breast cancer.

-Adolf returned to Vienna but with a lack of funds was living a hand-to-mouth existence doing casual work and selling watercolour paintings.
-He shared a room with his only friend August Kubizek.
-He became interested in politics and was heavily influenced by the general feeling of anti-Semetism.
+Adolf returned to Vienna where he shared a room with his only friend, August Kubizek.
+He had little money and lived a hand-to-mouth existence doing casual work and selling watercolour paintings.
+He became interested in politics and was heavily influenced by the general feeling of anti-Semitism in Vienna.
 When he was rejected by the Academy for the second time he became deeply resentful.
+Hitler admired the mayor of Vienna, Karl Lueger, particularly his speeches which were fiery.

-Adolf’s friend had been called for military service and while he was gone Adolf moved into a shelter.
+Adolf’s friend August had been called for military service.
+While he was away Adolf moved out of their shared accommodation and into a shelter.
 He did not leave a forwarding address and never saw his friend again.

 Adolf Hitler’s financial situation improved when money was released to him from his father’s estate.
 He moved to Munich in Bavaria, Germany.